By Kevin Collison

 “We’ve been watching the grassroots vibe with all the locally owned restaurants, innovators, creatives and arts people creating this community and thought it would be great to find a space in that neighborhood,” Starke said.

-In the meantime, Exact Partners, who are Caleb Buland and Ilan Salzburg of Denver, were reviving what Buland referred to as a “handsome piece of architecture.”
+In the meantime, Exact Partners, who are Caleb Buland and Ilan Salzberg of Denver, were reviving what Buland referred to as a “handsome piece of architecture.”
 It first opened as the Acme Fur Co. in 1925.

 Buland said the developers also were drawn to the building because of its location at the frontier between greater downtown and midtown.